 Recovered timing

-Also called line timing, recovered timing is the recovering of frequency reference information from a signal received by the equipment.
-Sometimes one node will recover clocking information and then feed this into a distribution system for the other nodes at the site.
+Also called line timing, recovered timing is the recovery of frequency reference information from a signal received by the equipment.
+Sometimes, one node will recover clocking information and then feed the recovered clocking informationinto a distribution system for the other nodes at the site.

 BITS